 Auburn University will provide teaching and learning infrastructure such as professionally maintained multimedia classrooms of both general and discipline-specific type.
 This will include classrooms enhanced to link in-the-classroom instructional technologies to distance education technologies beyond the classroom designed the goal of delivering the opportunity for education to the student.

 In addition Auburn University will encourage and support the use of information technology in teaching and learning, especially in those instances that can be expected to increase the value to the students.
 Examples of such encouragement and support include:

 - Pilot programs in the use of technology in instruction.

 - Opportunities for faculty to gain expertise in the use and application of instructional technology methods in their disciplines.

-- Opportunities for faculty work as content experts in the creation of create course material along with instructional technology design and development.
+- Opportunities for faculty to work as content experts in the creation of course material along with instructional technology, design, and development.